-In this section, we conduct more physical experiments to support the superior performance of our proposed MAGIC framework.
+To support the physical deployment effectiveness of our proposed MAGIC, we conduct more physical experiments to support the superior performance of our proposed MAGIC framework.
 As shown in \figref{fig:pe_supp2} and \figref{fig:pe_supp1}, we apply MAGIC to generate and deploy for three more different environments.
 Following the same strategy, we first test whether MAGIC can consistently generate effective patch for multiple round of execution given an environment.
 The results is illustrated in \figref{fig:pe_supp2} and we can observe that all three different generated patches are effective to attack the three detectors.
 For the distinct environment attacking, the physical cases shown in \figref{fig:pe_supp1} further support our conclusion that our MAGIC is full of power for attacking the object detection system in the real-world scenarios.